eremus-dev/ash/README.md

     - Nathan Brysland
     - Sam Glenister

-This code is being placed under the BADCODE License.
-Under no circumstance must this code be copied, distributed or used.
-There is enough bad C in the world.
-Just use that.
+This code is under the MIT license.